MantissaMr/nrel_charging/README.md

 - COVID-19 Lockdown began March, 2020.

 ## Questions
-1. Which charging stations do employees spent the most/least time charging their EVs at?
+1. At which top three charging stations do employees spend the most & least time charging their EVs?
-2. What is the average miles requested per the stations in (1) above?
-This could give us an insight into why employees spent more time at some stations and less at others.
+2. What is the avg. `miles_requested` per the stations in (1) above?
-3. Does the average energy expended by those station has anything to do with the average miles requested or time spent charging at them?
-The correlation or lack thereof would point us towards exploring why some station might be faster than others at expending energy.
+3. Does the avg. `max_charge_power` expended by those station has anything to do with the avg. `miles_requested` and avg. `duration_hrs` spent charging?
-4. Does a station’s floor level have anything to do with how fast/slow it expends energy?
+4. What is the relation between the avg. `max_charge_power`to the avg. `duration_hrs` spent charging per floor?
-5. How does the avg. miles requested and avg. energy charged per year compare pre & post COVID-19?
-This could give us insight into how NREL is returning to “normal,” or how its “new normal” looks like.
+5. How does the avg. `miles_requested` and avg. `energy_charged` per year compare pre and post COVID-19 lockdown?
-6. How does the avg. miles requested varies from when charging is free versus paid?
+6. How does the avg. `miles_requested` differ when charging is free versus when it is paid?

 ## Roadmap
 - **Data Preparation:** Loading dataset to Big Query, drafting project roadmap, fleshing out objectives & SOW, and setting priorities & deadlines, etc.